 If you want Annapurna Circuit Trek in low cost than you may modify the itinerary with no acclimatization days.
 However, walking continuously in the higher altitude without acclimatization days is risky.
 So, only physically fit peoples and peoples with previous experience of walking in the higher Himalayas can complete this trip without taking extra days for rest.

-(7 hours’ drive) Our trekking guide comes to hotel at briefed time.
+After morning breakfast, you start your journey to Western Nepal via a bus to Besisahar.
+Besisahar is the districts headquarter of Lamjung.
+It takes about 6-7 hours to reach there by bus.
 Company vehicle will transfer you to the bus station then take on a public bus from there to Besisahara-bhulbhule.
 If you take jeep service then same vehicle will take you to Bhulbhule.
-Overnight at bhulbhule.Along the journey you will witness some spectacular scenery of some white mountains, green hills, rivers and hamlets.
+Overnight at bhulbhule.Along the journey you will witness some spectacular scenery of some White Mountains, green hills, rivers and hamlets.

 (Trekking: approximately 6 hours) We start the day by descending flat on a road.
 We will see a few waterfalls as well too.
 After chamje need to cross the bridge then ascend, descend & ascend slowly till Tal.
 We will pass the village of Tal at 1700 meter which lies at the foot of a large waterfall.Where we might have a lunch too.
 The trail crosses a broad, flat valley that was once a lake (Tal means lake) after which we will cross the Marsyangdi by a 60 meter long suspension bridge.
 The trail will climb up from a second suspension bridge to a stone kani (an arch over the trail) which marks the entrance to Dharapani at 1960 meter.